Liposuction / Fat Transfer

 Dr. Potozkin knows that all patients are different, both in their body shapes and in what they wish to achieve with liposuction.
 We take as much time as necessary during every pre-operative consultation to learn what each patient wants liposuction to do for them, and to decide which technique is best.
 In this way, every one of our patients enjoys completely customized treatment designed with his or her specific goals in mind.

 We are proud to offer patients our extensive experience and expertise in liposuction, the single most popular cosmetic surgery procedure in the U.S. today.
 Liposuction sculpts the body by removing undesirable fat that has not responded to diet and exercise.
 This procedure not only offers the opportunity to slim and contour chubby areas of the body; by removing the fat cells, it also ensures that these areas will not accumulate fatty deposits in the future.

 Benefits of Tumescent Liposuction

 Considered to be one of the safest forms of liposuction, there are many benefits to tumescent liposuction in comparison to other techniques.
+With advantages like less side effects, less pain and local anesthesia, this is the better choice for liposuction.
 These benefits include the following:

 The Liposuction Procedure